hammingweight/qwen3rpi/README.md

 I should verify if there's another name.
 Oh right, the city was called "Kremlin," a term from the Russian word for the city.
 But that might be from the 19th century.
 So, the answer might be

+Before 1990, St. Petersburg was known as Leningrad .
+This name was adopted in 1924, shortly after the death of Vladimir Lenin, the leader of the Bolshevik Revolution.
+Prior to that, the city had been renamed Petrograd in 1914 (during World War I, to remove the German-sounding "Petersburg") and retained that name until 1924.

+The original name, St. Petersburg , was restored in 1991 following a public referendum after the dissolution of the Soviet Union.
+Thus, during the Soviet period up until 1990, the city was officially called Leningrad .